timacdonald/laravel-container-speed-test/readme.md

 ## Running the test suites

-Would love you to run the tests and let me know how long they take, along with some additional information:

-- PHP version
-- Operating system version
-- Xdebug on / off (would love results from both if you have the time)

 To clone, composer install, and run both suites, you can use the following script in your terminal

 ```